 Mustard Seed Communities began in 1978 in the impoverished community of Mona Common on the outskirts of Kingston, Jamaica, as a home for a handful of abandoned and disabled children.
 Today they serve more than 500 children, young adults and families who belong to the most vulnerable groups in Jamaican society.
 The populations of their homes include children and young adults with disabilities, children affected by HIV/AIDS and teen mothers along with their babies.
 You'll contribute to their mission of creating an environment for spiritual, physical and emotional development.

 Abhayadhama Human Development Center provides a stable environment for the rehabilitation of street boys and economic orphans.
 The name Abhayadhama is derived from two Sanskrit words: abhaya, meaning without fear, and dhama, meaning home.
 Time at the center time is spent working directly with the boys in a student-designed and led “summer camp,” along with Holy Cross and lay staff members.

 Focus: Education & meeting the needs of the community

 The Congregation of Holy Cross sponsors several organizations in Peru, including Fe y Alegria, a grammar and high school; Yancana Huasy, a special school for the mentally and physically challenged; and Lord of Hope Parish.

 You can be part of the great work being done.
 Immersion participants volunteer side-by-side with Holy Cross religious and dedicated lay people.
 Time is spent on various projects that benefit the community at that particular time.
-In years past, participants have helped in classrooms, assisted in home visits, cleaned and painted and interacted with the students.
+In years past, participants have helped in classrooms, assisted in home visits, cleaned and painted, build homes and interacted with the students.

 Focus: Children in poverty and orphaned by the HIV/AIDS epidemic